There are some African American woman who feel blessed and cursed by their god given assets.

 Drop it low, make it clap, twerk it, wobble it, back it on up, back that thing up, etc. — can’t a girl just two-step, anymore?

-5. Shopping for a bra unintentionally ends up taking hours.
+5. Shopping for a bra can take hours

 It’s impossible to find cute bras that fit and finding a sexy one seems impossible at times.